 Cross Platform Segregation of Duties: The Next Key Report Crisis

 When the PCAOB’s Staff Audit Practice Alert No. 11 was released in 2013, it disrupted the entire audit industry, reverberating throughout public companies and the entire internal controls landscape.
-While eight years have already passed since Staff Audit Practice Alert No. 11 was introduced, current Segregation of Duties controls are poised to face the same level of scrutiny from the PCAOB in this decade.
+While nine years have already passed since Staff Audit Practice Alert No. 11 was introduced, current Segregation of Duties controls are poised to face the same level of scrutiny from the PCAOB in this decade.

 Why?
 Because as management continues to automate business processes through transformation and technology enablement, the importance of Segregation of Duties controls and audit firms’ reliance on them will only continue to increase.
 This technology enablement will naturally expose intricate complexities within business processes, including expanding critical functions to systems outside of the primary ERP.

-These cross-platform functions will create difficulties for management and auditors alike as they seek to ensure all appropriate segregation of duties have been maintained, something audit firms have struggled with for years, but soon will not be able to ignore.
+These cross-platform functions will create difficulties for management and auditors alike as they seek to ensure all appropriate Segregation of Duties have been maintained – something audit firms have struggled with for years, but soon will not be able to ignore.
 We speculate that these Cross-ERP and Segregation of Duties concerns will eventually mirror those of Key Reports.

 The Next Key Report Crisis